 I am on my period; can I still come for a test?

-If you are attending for an STI test, we are able to do the tests if you are on your period.
+Yes, if you are attending for an STI test, we are able to do the tests if you are on your period.

 I want to have an IUD/IUS (coil) or implant fitted/removed, can I just walk in?